hanakamar/SC1015-DSAI-Project/README.md

 ---
 ## 1. Data Preparation and Cleaning
 In this file, we prepped and cleaned our dataset to work with it in the subsequent files.
 This involved:
-> - Sanity chekcs for duplicate and missing values
+> - Sanity checks for duplicate and missing values
 > - Isolating numeric variables which we needed to work with in our dataset
 > - Segregating the entire dataset into 4 sections; each uniqe brand category for deeper, specific exploration into each
 > - Removing outliers by using a personalized function